merenlab/anvio/anvio/docs/programs/anvi-run-cazymes.md

                  --cazyme-data-dir %(cazyme-data)s
 {{ codestop }}

 By default, this uses `hmmsearch` to run HMMs.
-You can choose to use `hmmscan` instead by running
+You can choose to use `hmmscan` instead by running:

 {{ codestart }}
 anvi-run-cazymes -c %(contigs-db)s \